A social gamer’s guide to all the best Nintendo Switch games to play with your friends from home!

 Through the years, I’ve got my hands on a few gaming devices like Playstation, but with COVID-19 and everyone staying home at the moment, I really got to let my inner gamer free and start a healthy balance of gaming and with my work.

 I was looking for games that I could play casually, and would act as an excuse to hang out with friends digitally.
-That’s why, when it seemed like Sydney might be going under lockdown, I headed out late night shopping to buy myself a Nintendo Switch.
+When it seemed like Sydney might be going under lockdown, I headed out late night shopping to buy a Nintendo Switch.
 Good thing too, because by the time the weekend rolled around and I’d convinced a friend of mine to get one too, he said all stores had sold out, Sydney-wide!

 So, here are my picks for the best Nintendo Switch games to play on Switch with your friends.
 I’m coming out of this lockdown a proud gamer.